 The Arizona Career Readiness Credential (ACRC) is a credential that shows employers that you posess the soft skills and knowledge for the job.
-This credential is being introduced to employers and job seecers across the state of ARizona and will add value to your job search.
+This credential is being introduced to employers and job seekers across the state of Arizona and will add value to your job search.

 Q: What is the ACRC?

 A: The Arizona Career Readiness Credential was launched through an initiative from Governor Ducey’s office partnered with Arizona @ Work as well as Arizona Office of Economic Opportunity.
 This credential demonstrates a job seekers command over seven skill areas that span across all occupations, industries, and career pathways in the state of Arizona.
 The credential will add value to your job search by showing employers you are ready and capable of applying employment skills to your job.
 Several sites across Arizona will be facilitating the proctoring of the ACRC exam, and Fresh Start is now a proctored site which means that clients will be able to earn the ACRC on site at Fresh Start!

 Q: What is the ACRC compromised of?

 A: ACRC is divided into two sections, one that addresses Career Readiness within academic areas, and an Employability skills section.
 Career Readiness covers three academic areas being reading for information, applied mathematics, and locating information.
 Employability Skills covers communicating effectively, conveying professionalism, promoting teamwork/ collaboration, and thinking critically/ problem solving.

 Q: Is there any preparation needed for the ACRC?

 A: You are encouraged to prepare for the proctored exam, but it is not required.
 Fresh Start will be providing opportunities for preparation that will be provided during in person classes covering Employability skills, as well as online modules you can work on at your own pace either from home or at the center.

 Q: I am not good at Math will that hurt my chances?